cysouw/diathesis/text/c04_summaryEpi.md

 (i) There is a reflexive pronoun or *einander* in the sentence.
 (ii) When there is a reflexive pronoun, then *gegenseitig* can optionally be added; *selbst* is not possible.
-(iii) The roles of the verb do not change, i.e. [@next b] still contains the roles of 'crosser' and 'crossee'.
+(iii) The roles of the verb do not change, i.e. [@next b] still contains the roles of "crosser" and "crossee".
 (iv) The subject is obligatorily plural, as it references the participants of both roles simultaneously.
 (iv) The reflexive pronoun/*einander* marks that both participants take both roles simultaneously.